noahclaxton227/osticket-prereqs/README.md

 </p>
 <p>
-By right clicking on start menu --> run --> control  --> programs --> turn windows features on/off --> Installs IIS (Internet Information Services) webserver that osTicket runs on
+By right clicking on start menu --> run --> control  --> programs --> turn windows features on/off, we install IIS (Internet Information Services), the webserver that osTicket runs on.
 </p>
 <br />